grafana/grafana/docs/sources/datasources/elasticsearch/query-editor/index.md

 Run a raw data query to retrieve a table of all fields that are associated with each log line.

-- **Raw data size** - Number of raw data log lines.
+- **Raw data size** - Number of raw data documents.
 You can specify a different amount.
 The default is `500`.

 {{% admonition type="note" %}}
 The option to run a **raw document query** is deprecated as of Grafana v10.1.